 - political criminals;

-- father fathers who were most often drowned in a tied sack (poena cullei).
+- father killers who were most often drowned in a tied sack (poena cullei).
 However, in the absence of a water reservoir, damnatio ad bestias was used;

 - initiators of rebellions and rebellions – were, depending on social status, crucified, thrown to be eaten, or expelled from the country;